PrairieLearn/PrairieLearn/docs/externalGrading.md

 - Create an empty directory to use to share job data between containers.
     - This can live anywhere, but needs to be created first and referenced in the docker launch command.
-    - This command is copy-pastable for Windows PowerShell, MacOS, and Linux.
+    - This command is copy-pastable for Windows PowerShell, MacOS, and Linux (including WSL2 instances).
 ```bash
 mkdir "$HOME/pl_ag_jobs"
 ```